What is Thanksgiving:

 - Cranberry Sauce: Cranberries, grated lemon peel, sugar, and water are boiled and the mixture is simmered to give a sweet but slightly sour flavor.

-- Green Bean Casserole: Made by slowly cooking a cream of mushroom soup, fried onions and green bean in an oven.
+- Green Bean Casserole: Made by slowly cooking cream of mushroom soup, fried onions and green bean in an oven.

 - Candied Yam: Made by adding spices, brown sugar, butter, and marshmallow to potato and baked and can be used serves as a side dish.